Quick Answer

 The easiest reset rule

 If the room feels too busy, start by calming the bed area first.
-Simpler bedding, softer light, and one cleared storage zone usually improve the whole room faster than buying new decor.
+Simpler bedding, softer light, and one cleared storage zone improve the whole room faster than buying new decor.

 Frequently Asked Questions